szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 ### Scanning process
 When the tray scan is shown on in the big view, the scanning process has started.
-When you remove an insect from the tray and completly out of view of the camera, the system will determine which insect was removed, and mark it with a blue circle and X. This indicates that this is the removed insect.
-When this happens, you can modify the **ID** in the textbox, and the changes will automatically be applied to that insect.
+When you remove an insect from the tray and completely out of view of the camera, the system will determine which insect was removed, and mark it with a blue circle and X. This indicates that this is the removed insect.
+When this happens, you can modify the **ID** in the text box, and the changes will automatically be applied to that insect.

 If the barcode scanner is plugged in and can act as a keyboard device, then simply scanning the barcode will be enough.
-The **ID** textbox should automatically focus every time a bug is removed.
+The **ID** text box should automatically focus every time a bug is removed.

 Once the barcode has been entered, attach the barcode to the pin, and replace